-Top 5 Ways to Get the Most Out of Your Consultants
+Top 5 Ways to Get the Most Out of Your Product Marketing Consultants

 So you’ve contracted with an external agency or consultant for your product marketing needs––congrats!
 How do you ensure you are getting the biggest bang for your buck?
 After working on both sides of this relationship for over 30 years, I’ve boiled my closest-held learnings down into these hot top 5 tips for making the most of your work together.